Clewsy/rad10d/README.md

 # rad10d
 A daemon written for an internet radio project using a raspberry pi.
 The daemon interfaces with the mpd client api to allow **volume** and **play/pause** toggle control via a rotary encoder with push-button.
 Rotating the encoder adjusts the volume, the push-button toggles play/pause.
 Simple!

 At least that's how it started.
 Eventually I added the ability to **stop** by pressing and holding the toggle button for a couple of seconds.
-This became useful for when I want to restart a track or if a live-stream drops out.
+This became useful for when I want to restart a track or if a stream drops out.

 My hardware implementation includes a Raspberry Pi 3 with a small amplifier board connected to the 3.5mm audio jack.
 The amplifier is set up with a mono output to a single speaker.
+Initially I found (via dmesg) that the raspberry pi occassionally triggered an undervolt warning.
+It never crashed, but with some experimenting I found the under-voltage would occassionaly be triggered at higher volumes when the amplifier drew higher currents.
+I fixed this by switching to a 4amp  power supply capable of handling the peak loads.

 The rotary encoder channels A and B are connected to the Pi's GPIO pins 14 and 15 (Broadcom numbering) respectively (physical pins 8 & 10).